ScanMountGoat/ssbh_editor/README.md

 - Preview stage rendering and lighting data
 - Improvements to controlling the viewport camera
 - Settings to adjust UI scaling for better readability

+## Getting Started
+Open the folder containing the model and textures by clicking File > Open Folder.
+Clicking on supported files in the file list will open the corresponding editor.
+For example, clicking the model.numatb button will open the material editor.

+For previewing animations, click the animation file in the file list to override the currently selected slot in the animation tab.
+Animation slots can also be added or removed from the animation tab.
+Selecting  Animations are rendered sequentially starting from slot 0.
+This allows for multiple animations to play at once for adding camera animations or fighters that require more than one animation.

+For opening animations from another folder, click File > Add Folder to Workspace and select the folder containing the animations.
+This also works for adding additional models to the scene.

 ## System Requirements
 SSBH Editor is lightweight and does not require a powerful system to run.
 The application runs on newer versions of Windows, Linux, and MacOS.
 The model rendering provided by ssbh_wgpu requires some graphical features not supported on older devices.
 Windows supports Vulkan or DX12, Linux supports Vulkan, and MacOS supports Metal.